How to write tutorials that attract new players

 4. Set up affiliate links with tracking parameters.

-5. Optimise for mobile and page speed.
+5. Optimize for mobile and page speed.

 6. Publish and schedule promotion across prioritized channels.